Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Theoretical model

-where the explicit expressions of $A^{ij,\text{a}}_{np}$ are given in supplementary material.
-The dynamic matrix entries for the interlayer exchange interaction cannot be written in a direct relation to its corresponding dynamic factors $A^{ij,\text{int}}_{np}$ (as seen in Eqs. \eqref{eq:Nxxa} - \eqref{eq:Nyya}), and take the form {}
+where the explicit expressions of $A^{q,\text{a}}_{np}$ are given in SM Section III\cite{suplementario}.
+The dynamic matrix entries of the Zeeman interaction are written similarly, however, since this does not arise from a dynamic magnetic field, we write it appart as

 {}